Professional requirements for architects: Mexico

 In Mexico, every profession is regulated by the Secretariat of Public Education, including architecture.
 The Secretariat expedes a Professional License (in Spanish cédula profesional), only after a recognized undergraduate degree is successfully achieved.
 Therefore, it is legally sufficient for an architect to hold an undergraduate diploma and a Professional License to practice.
 Registration to an official college or association of architects is completely optional.

 Nevertheless, other norms regulate the building industry.
 In Mexico, it is common for constructions to be developed by individuals other than architects, these regulations are quite unrelated to the architecture profession.
 For a major construction, it is necessary for a professional to act as a Director Responsible of Construction (in Spanish, Director Responsable de Obra or DRO).
 This position does require a minimum of two years of professional experience in construction, as well as further evaluation and/or training.
 However, it is uncommon for architects to assume this role; this is generally a position preferred by and reserved to civil engineers.

+Nigeria

+In Nigeria, the use of the title "Architect" in connection with architectural building plans or any business related to architecture is legally restricted under Section 1 of the Architects (Registration, Etc.) Act, to architects who are fully registered by the Architects Registration Council of Nigeria (ARCON), the regulatory body overseeing the architectural profession in the country.
+It usually takes a minimum of nine years to obtain the necessary qualifications and experience for registration.

+To be registered as an architect, individuals must fulfill several requirements set by ARCON.
+Prospective architects typically undergo a minimum of four years of university education in architecture, culminating in a Bachelor of Architecture (B.Arch) degree.
+Following this, they may pursue further studies at the master's level, obtaining a Master of Architecture (M.Arch) degree and also enrol for National Youth Service Corps.
+The completion of these academic programmes is a prerequisite for professional registration.

+Upon completing their formal education, aspiring architects are required to undergo a period of practical training, often referred to as the "professional experience" stage.
+This stage typically lasts for a minimum of two years and involves working under the supervision of a registered architect.
+During this period, individuals gain hands-on experience in various aspects of architectural practice, preparing them for independent professional work.

+After this, individuals can then apply to ARCON for the Professional Practice Competence Examinations which is in three stages: practical experience, written exams and interview.
+These examinations assess candidates' competence in areas such as architectural design, construction technology, professional practice, and ethics.

+Architects in Nigeria may choose to join professional organisations such as the Nigerian Institute of Architects (NIA) and the Association of Nigerian Chartered Architects (ANCA).
+These organisations provide networking opportunities, support professional development, and advocate for the interests of architects within the country.